chop-dbhi/avocado/docs/source/intro.rst

 Being able to ask any question at any time is quite convenient.
-Implementing this feature programmatically can be thought as being able to "ask questions at runtime", runtime meaning *on-the-fly*.
+Implementing this feature programmatically can be thought as being able to "ask questions at runtime", runtime meaning *on-demand*.

 Avocado uses the Django Object-Relational Mapping (ORM) API to incrementally build SQL queries.
 Again, the problem here is needing to know what queries to construct ahead of time.
 Avocado provides an API to write server and/or client applications to present the queryable fields in a non-relational way to the end-user.
-The end-user should not have to know how your data model is put together; they simply want to ask questions about the data.
+The end-user should not have to know how your data model is put together; they should be able to easily ask questions through simple interfaces.